 - On your keyboard, press the Windows logo key and type cmd.
 Then right click on Command Prompt and click Run as administrator.

 - Click Yes when prompted to confirm.

 - In the command prompt window, type sfc /scannow and press Enter.

-- Restart your computer and see if your computer works properly without any freezes.
+- Check to see if your computer works properly.